Computer Crimes in Virginia

 What is The Virginia Computer Crimes Act?

-Invasion of Privacy – Gaining access to a computer network to review confidential files
+- Invasion of Privacy – Gaining access to a computer network to review confidential files or other information.

 Penalties for Computer Crimes

 Computer crimes charges are considered a wobbler; meaning you could be a charged with a felony or a misdemeanor depending on circumstances of your arrest.